 5. Measurable Performance Gains

 Coaching effectiveness is no longer anecdotal.
 AI platforms track improvements in skill scores, tie behaviors to pipeline movement, and quantify impact on conversion rates.
 For example, reps who increase their objection handling score may see a direct lift in late-stage win rates.
-This creates clear attribution between coaching and outcomes.
+This creates clear attribution between coaching and quota attainment.

 Scenario: Sales leadership notices that reps who score above 80 in objection handling consistently close 22 percent more deals.
 They use this insight to prioritize objection handling simulations in the onboarding sequence and adjust manager coaching plans for underperforming reps.